berty/www.berty.tech/bertytech/content/compare/2-end-to-end-encryption/index.md

 🤨 **Cons:**

-- Compliance and regulatory requirements for content inspection
+- It is not possible to inspect the content, even in the context of regulations and compliance.

  💪 **Associated Challenges:**